A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Discussion

 \section{Discussion}

 We developed and validated \emph{KD-OP}, an end-to-end pipeline for predicting adversity during hospitalisation.
 The pipeline comprises two stacked modules, each making predictions from a view of the patient's data: dynamic time-series and static features.
 The stacking of the pipeline's modules enables mimicking a clinician's approach to making prognostic decisions, by taking into account the interplay between the temporal signatures of a patient's physiology as well as time-invariant characteristics.
 By design, the pipeline is cognizant of the class imbalance natural to hospitalisation outcome data.
 It is trained and validated using stratified data that retains the original distribution of the real outcomes within the population.

-The pipeline's visualisation component complements its prediction by providing visual interpretations to aid clinical decision making.
-The visual interpretation provided by \emph{KD-OP} is unique in that it accounts for the interplay between dynamic and static features in justifying the predictions made by the pipeline; a feature that derives directly from the stacked architecture.
+Model interpretability has been extensively linked with clinical utility and trust in clinical risk prediction systems \cite{interpretablemain}, where clinicians are generally reluctant to accept decisions guided by 'black-box' Machine Learning models \cite{interpretable1,interpretable2}. \emph{KD-OP} enables the post-hoc interpretation of its predictions by extending the idea of using attention weights to interpret neural network outcomes \cite{nips}. \emph{KD-OP}'s visualisation component accounts for the interplay between dynamic and static features in justifying the predictions made by the pipeline, which is a feature that derives directly from the stacked architecture.
 To our knowledge, this feature is not available in any existing hospitalisation outcome predictor.

 We evaluated \emph{KD-OP}'s performance using real hospital data on three use cases representative of the diversity of electronic health records data.
 Using the pipeline to predict mortality and ICU admission/re-admission over 5-day, 7-day, 14-day, and 30-day intervals resulted in prediction accuracies exceeding 90\% in all mortality outcomes and most of the ICU admission/re-admission outcomes.